nan0s7/OAIPA/README.md

 - covers most if not all of the IPA
 - one doesn't need to learn the sounds of arbitrary symbols like @, #, etc.

+There are currently:
+- 15 capitalised versions of letters that represent a similar sound
+- 19 letter-letter diagraphs
+- 18 letter-symbol diagraphs
+- 7 non-letter characters for sounds (i.e. numbers)

 Pulmonic Consonants | Bilabial | Labiodental | Dental | Alveolar | Postalveolar | Retroflex | Palatal | Velar | Uvular | Pharyngeal | Glottal
 ---             | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---:
 Plosive         | p  b  |       |       | t  d  |       | T  D  | c  gj | k  g  | q  G  |       | ?